richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 The DNS name conforms to one of the following forms:

-1. A "traditional domain name", i.e., a FQDN that conforms to "preferred name syntax" as described in Section 3.5 of {{DNS-CONCEPTS}} and for which all of its labels are "LDH labels" as described in {{IDNA-DEFS}}.
+1. A "traditional domain name", i.e., a FQDN that conforms to "preferred name syntax" as described in {{Section 3.5 of DNS-CONCEPTS}} and for which all of its labels are "LDH labels" as described in {{IDNA-DEFS}}.
 Informally, such labels are constrained to {{US-ASCII}} letters, digits, and the hyphen, with the hyphen prohibited in the first character position.